RandyPatterson/AOAI_Student/README.md

   - Creating Semantic Kernel Plugins
   - Enable auto function calling
   - What is a Planner
-- [Challenge 04](./Challenge-04.md): Import OpenAPI API as Semantic Kernel Plugin
+- [Challenge 04](./Challenge-04.md): Import an OpenAPI Spec API as a Semantic Kernel Plugin
   - Create a workflow plugin using Logic Apps
   - Import Logic App into Semantic Kernel
 - [Challenge 05](Student/Challenge-05.md): Retrieval-Augmented Generation (RAG)